 Anissa I. Vines, PhD

 Her epidemiological research centers on understanding the effects of stress and coping on chronic disparate conditions such as uterine fibroids, obesity and Type 2 diabetes.
 She has examined multiple stressors, especially perceived racial discrimination, using the Telephone-administered Perceived Racism Scale that she developed for epidemiologic use.
+In addition, she uses peer support as an approach in her community-engaged scholarship to address cancer disparities.

 Introduction to Public Health (SPHG 600)